Hafsa-mohamed-Ad3n/Box-Office-Blueprint-Data-Driven-Insights-for-Microsoft-s-Movie-Studio-Launch/README.md

 For consistent critical success and family appeal, lean into Drama and Animation.

 Genre blending can enhance both appeal and quality.
 Creating Adventure-Fantasy or Sci-Fi crossovers may yield high engagement and satisfaction.
-Pairing Action with Thriller ensures wide marketability.
+Pairing Action with Thriller ensures wide marketability..

 ![Average Popularity by Genre](Images/Average%20Popularity%20by%20Genre.png)
 ![Vote Average vs Genre Popularity](Images/Vote%20Average%20vs%20Genre%20Popularity.png)